VarunPius/ReferenceCheatsheets/systems/Docker/Docker.md

 # Docker
 Think about a container as a “lightweight virtual machine”.
 Unlike virtual machines though, containers do not require an entire operating system, all required ibraries and the actual application binaries.
 The same Linux kernel and libraries can be shared between multiple containers running on the host.
 Docker makes it easy to package Linux software in self-contained images, where all software dependencies are bundled and deployed in a repeatable manner.
 An image will have exactly the same software installed, whether we run it on a laptop or on a server.
 The key benefit of Docker is that it allows users to package an application with all of its dependencies into a standardized unit (container).
 Running many containers allows each one to focus on a specific task; multiple containers then work in concert to implement a distributed system.

+The easiest tutorial you can have a look at it is this: https://www.youtube.com/watch?v=gAkwW2tuIqE

+# TLDR
+- First, create a Dockerfile.
+This will give instructions of how to create an image
+- Next, build the docker image using DOckerfile (`docker build`)
+- Once, image is built, push it to a registry such as AWS ECR or Docker Registry.
+This image will then be pulled to build other images.
+- Once, image is pulled, we run the container using `docker run`

+Here onwards, we describe each and every step.

 ## Build Docker image:
 The command for creating an image from a Dockerfile is `docker build`.
 ```